Vaping is the act of inhaling smoke-looking vapor from an electronic cigarette or vape device. Vaping simulates smoking but in a less harmful manner.

 If you can’t figure out the best draw for your vape, or if your device has adjustable airflow, the nicotine content is the best gauge for how to inhale it.
 As a rule of thumb, high nicotine (12 mg – 60 mg) is better suited for MTL, and low nicotine (0 mg – 6 mg) is best for direct lung inhales.
 Medium nicotine (6 mg – 12 mg) can be okay for both types of inhaling, but typically 6 mg is the cut-off for direct lung inhales.

 Some users opt out of inhaling to the lungs and puff on the vape like a cigar.
-Although not technically inhaling, the cigar puff can be used with high power (similar to DL) or low power devices (similar to MTL).
-This kind technique still works to consume nicotine because it gets absorbed in mucus membranes.
-Some would even argue that inhaling to the lungs is unnecessary.
+Although not technically inhaling, the cigar puff can be used with high-power (similar to DL) or low-power devices (similar to MTL).
+This kind of technique still works to consume nicotine because it gets absorbed in mucus membranes.
+Some would even argue that inhaling into the lungs is unnecessary.

 Although cannabis concentrates and cannabis flowers (weed) can be vaped, they have their own style of vaporizers to handle vaporizing herbs or thick waxes.
 Do not buy a vape designed for vape juice to use with cannabis products unless it’s sold as multi-use.
 The one exception for cannabis products is CBD since it’s available in non-nicotine vape juice.